 Since what we are trying to understand is economic change in historic time, there is little exaggeration in saying that the ultimate goal is simply a reasoned (=conceptually clarified) history, not of crises only, nor of cycles or waves, but of the economic process in all its aspects and bearings to which theory merely supplies some tools and schemata, and statistics merely part of the material.
 It is obvious that only detailed historic knowledge can definitively answer most of the questions of individual causation and mechanism and without it the study of time series must remain inconclusive, and theoretical analysis empty.
 It should be equally clear that contemporaneous facts or even historic facts covering the last quarter or half of a century are perfectly inadequate.
 For no phenomenon of an essentially historic nature can be expected to reveal itself unless it is studied over a long interval.
-An intensive study of the process in the last quarter of the seventeenth and in the eighteenth century is hence a most urgent task, for a quantitative and carefully dated account of a period of 250 years may be called the minimum of existence of the student of business cycles.
+An intensive study of the process in the last quarter of the seventeenth and in the eighteenth century is hence a most urgent task, for a quantitative and carefully dated account of a period of 250 years may be called the existence of the student of business minimum of cycles.
 (Schumpeter, 1939, p.
 220.)

-The paper is organized in the following way.
-Section II contains a review of the historical development of machine tool technology, paying particular attention to the role of interaction between producers and users of machine tools, the organizational changes connected with the introduction of new machine tools, and the creation of new markets resulting from some fundamental changes in production technology.

-Section III of the paper focuses on the way in which recent development differs from that in earlier periods, particularly discussing the increasing importance of flexibility at the expense of scale economies in production and the shifting emphasis from development of individual pieces of machinery to integration and control of entire manufacturing processes, i.e., the increased need for a systems approach.
+Part I of the paper contains a review of the historical development of machine tool technology, paying particular attention to the role of interaction between producers and users of machine tools, the organizational changes connected with the introduction of new machine tools. and the creation of new markets resulting from some fundamental changes in production technology.
+Part II focuses on the way in which recent development differs from that in earlier periods, particularly discussing the increasing importance of flexibility at the expense of scale economies in production and the shifting emphasis from development of individual pieces of machinery to integration and control of entire manufacturing processes, i.e., the increased need for a systems approach.
 The final section summarizes the results and draws out the implications for manufacturing technology in the future.

-II.
-Historical Development of Machine Tools
+I. Historical Development of Machine Tools

-II.1 1775-1850: Basic Machine Tools Are Developed
+I.1 1775-1850: Basic Machine Tools Are Developed